drhinternet/helm-charts/README.md

 Coming soon:

-* Event Tracker pods to handle inbound events
+* Event Tracker pods to handle inbound bounce/fbl/click/open events
-* Inbound SMTP for bounce handling
+* Inbound SMTP for bounce/fbl handling
 * Inbound HTTP for click/open handling
 * Redistribution of messages written to the PersistentVolumeClaim (drainFallbackVolumeClaim)
 * Improved documentation describing more details about this Kubernetes integration